Skip to main content

 • Apple: set metal = true for GPU acceleration.
 Falls back to CPU automatically if Metal is unavailable.

-• Backend: CANDLE is the default (pure Rust, cross-compiles cleanly).
-LLAMA requires runtime artifacts built with the llama.cpp backend enabled — not the default published variant today.
+• Backend: CANDLE is the default — it’s what the published artifacts on dist.synheart.ai ship with.
+LLAMA requires a runtime variant built with the llama.cpp backend enabled, which is not part of the default published artifacts today.

 3. Generation